krisrs1128/multimedia/README.md

 more about the package in our preprint:

 [H. Jiang, X. Miao, M. W. Thairu, M. Beebe, D. W. Grupe, R. J. Davidson,
-J. Handelsman, and K. Sankaran (2024). multimedia: Multidomain Mediation Analysis of Microbiome Data.]()
+J. Handelsman, and K. Sankaran (2024). multimedia: Multimodal Mediation Analysis of Microbiome Data.]()

 The preprint describes the scientific context and interpretation for two